-Take your sandwich to the next level of scrumptious with slices of freshly baked whole wheat bread.
+Take your sandwich to the next level of scrumptious by using this Whole Wheat Sandwich Bread Recipe.
 Not only are whole grains hearty and healthy – they are delicious, too!
 Our virtually foolproof recipe uses the perfect balance of bread flour and whole wheat flour to create an American sandwich loaf that is soft, slightly chewy, and amazingly flavorful.
-You’ll get our top tips and easy steps for anyone – even beginners! – to make the best whole wheat sandwich bread recipe in your own kitchen.
+You’ll get our top tips and easy steps for anyone – even beginners! – to make the best whole wheat homemade bread in your own kitchen.

-There is really no comparing store-bought to homemade bread baked from scratch.
+There is really no comparing store-bought to a homemade loaf baked from scratch.
 The smell is so good, that every bite makes you crave for more.

 Our fantastic classic sandwich bread has long been a family (and reader!) favorite.
 It’s easy to make, light and tasty, and is terrific to build crowd-pleasing sandwiches for any meal of the day.